Governance

 Mercuria prioritizes open dialogue with our employees.
 Through an annual Materiality Analysis, we anonymously gather employee feedback on a range of Agenda 2030-aligned ESG topics.
 This transparent process empowers employees to voice their opinions and helps us identify the issues that matter most to them.

-Materiality Matrix 2023
+Materiality Matrix 2024

-Results from the latest survey can be found on the Governance page in the Progress in 2023 section
+Results from the latest survey can be found on the Governance page in the Progress in 2024 section

-We then analyze the results to identify the discrepancies between employees’ perceptions on topics and how they rate Mercuria’s views on these topics.
+We then analyze the results to identify the discrepancies between employees’ perceptions on topics and how they rate Mercuria’s views and work on these topics.
 Building on this analysis, we prioritize the key topics for enhancement, focusing our efforts on improving overall performance.

 As a demonstration of our dedication to continuous improvement and learning from our stakeholders, we encourage employee feedback and actively seek ways to further enhance our ESG impact.
-By prioritizing open communication and engagement, we strive to be a leading voice in responsible business practices and a positive force for change in the world.

 Payments to governments